isabella232/bas-style-kit-jekyll-theme/docs/config/feature-flags.md

 Default value: `true`

-Conditional for the [bsk-footer--divider](/docs/include/bsk-footer--divider.md) include.
+Conditional for whether a divider is added between any footer content and governance and legal information.

 ### `feature_flags.standard_header.governance`